huisefuhao/full-stack-web-XinyiShu/README.md

 <img src="https://github.com/infsci2560sp17/full-stack-web-XinyiShu/blob/master/src/main/resources/login.png">

 ### Main Page
+Main page displays the guidance to the whole website and works as a central control.
+Several bootstrap features are used, such as carousal and modal.

 ### Recipe Section
+Users can post recipes, delete existing recipes and update recipes.

 ### Tip Section
+Users can post useful cooking tips here.

 ### Good Section
+Users can share their favorite culinary tools and product, and the link to buy them.

 ### Masterpiece Section
+In this section, users can upload pictures and files from their local path to the website.

 ## API
 TODO : please provide a description of at least 1 API including a sample of request data and response data in both XML and JSON format.